freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-268-counting-numbers-with-at-least-four-distinct-prime-factors-less-than-100/index.md

 ---
-title: Problem 268: Counting numbers with at least four distinct prime factors less than 100
+title: Counting numbers with at least four distinct prime factors less than 100
 ---
 ## Problem 268: Counting numbers with at least four distinct prime factors less than 100